-Cathy Thayer: So, after 32 years of marriage and four children, David and I were retiring to Belize in six weeks…
+After 32 years of marriage and four children, my husband and I were retiring to Belize in six weeks…

 Being married 32 years and raising four children results in a lot of stuff.
 What were we going to do with all of it?
 Our plan was to move to Belize for a year, to try out the idea, so we decided we’d take six of everything with us.
 The rest we’d put in storage.